maniaplanet/documentation/maniascript/tuto/your-first-script.md

     	}
 ```

-But if the sender and the receiver are different, we remove the number of armor (life) to the victim (the number of damage is know with the variable `Event.Damage` which can be tempered if you want to modify the damage received.
+But if the sender and the receiver are different, we remove the number of armor (life) to the victim (the number of damage is known with the variable `Event.Damage` which can be tempered if you want to modify the damage received.

 ```c++
     	// ---------------------------------- //